Chaz Chambliss

-Charles Alexander "Chaz" Chambliss (born October 25, 2002) is an American professional football linebacker for the Minnesota Vikings of the National Football League (NFL).
+Charles Alexander "Chaz" Chambliss (born October 25, 2002) is an American professional football outside linebacker for the Minnesota Vikings of the National Football League (NFL).
 He played college football for the Georgia Bulldogs.

 Early life

 Chambliss attended Carrollton High School in Carrollton, Georgia.
-He was rated as a four-star recruit and committed to play college football for the Georgia Bulldogs offers from schools such as Alabama, LSU, Tennessee, Clemson, Florida State, Notre Dame, Ohio State.
+He was rated as a four-star recruit and committed to play college football for the Georgia Bulldogs.
+He received offers from other schools such as Alabama, LSU, Tennessee, Clemson, Florida State, Notre Dame, Ohio State.

 College career

 In his first three seasons from 2021 to 2023, Chambliss appeared in 40 games, where he totaled 46 tackles with eight being for a loss, two and a half sacks, three pass deflections, and an interception, while also winning two national championships in 2021 and 2022.
 In week 7 of the 2024 season, he recorded three tackles with one going for a loss in a win over Mississippi State.
 In week 10, Chambliss notched six tackles, with two and a half being for a loss, and two sacks in a win over Florida, and was named the Co-SEC defensive player of the week.